Work Authorization for J-2 Dependents

 - Attach the following documents:

-- Written statement indicating that your employment is not necessary to support the J-1 due to the fact that the J-1 has adequate funding already (specify J-1’s funding source and amount) but is for other purposes (such as travel, vacation, recreational activities, etc.)
+- Letter from the J-2 dependent requesting work permission indicating that their employment is not necessary to support the J-1 due to the fact that the J-1 has adequate funding (specify J-1 exchange visitor's funding source and amount.
+The letter should state that personal income earned by the J-2 will be used for recreational and cultural activities (such as travel, vacation, incidental courses, etc.)

 - DS-2019’s – for both J-1 and J-2